10darts/documentation/reference/api/events.rst

 Events
 ======

-The type of events is specified using an integer valuer:
+The type of events is specified using an integer value:

 * ``0`` for float
 * ``1`` for integer